Last updated: June 15, 2026

 Pregnancy, school, and work help

 For pregnancy or a new baby, the practical order is usually health coverage first, WIC second, then local family support.
+If you are pregnant and uninsured, start with MNsure, ask about Medical Assistance, and call WIC or a clinic for food and prenatal referrals.

 Head Start and Early Head Start can help with early learning and family support.
 Early Head Start serves pregnant women and children from birth to age 3.
 Head Start generally serves children ages 3 to 5.
+Read our Head Start guide before calling programs near you.

 Utilities, legal help, and safety